 “Um, yes.”
 Willis swallowed.
 “Do you know what happened to the plane?”

 “Yes, the plane that crashed here not even two hours ago.”

 “There’s no plane here,” the man said.

 “Clearly!”
 Willis flung his arms in the air and spun around, motioning at the empty beach.
 “I want to know what happened to it.”
 The man stared at him blankly.
-This is getting me nowhere, he thought to himself.
+This is getting me nowhere, Willis thought to himself.
 Then he remembered the crumbled plane ticket.
 “Look,” he began, reaching into his shirt pocket to retrieve the ticket.
 “I was on that plane.
 I have the—” He stopped.
 He pulled the pocket forward and peeked inside.
 It was empty.
 He frantically patted his body, yanked out his empty pants pockets, and searched the sand around his feet and behind him.
 The ticket was gone.
-He didn’t think he took it out of his pocket at the town hall, so what happened to it?
+He didn’t think he took it out of his pocket at the Town Hall, so what happened to it?
 The man laughed dryly at Willis’s frenzied hunt for the imaginary ticket, revealing three teeth that were black around the gums.

 “You must be new here,” he said.

 “What does that even mean?”
 Willis rolled his eyes.

 The man simply shrugged his shoulders.
 “You’ll learn soon enough,” he answered.
 He turned around, his body finally following his head, and walked through the tall grass into town.